Make Safari better in iOS 15 with these great apps and their extensions

 CardPointers

-Do you have a lot of credit cards and like to maximize the rewards and cashback you earn with them?
-Then CardPointers new Safari extension is a must-have for you.
+Do you have a lot of credit cards and like to maximize the rewards and cash back you earn with them?
+Then the CardPointers Safari extension is a must-have for you.

-The CardPointers new Safari extension for iOS 15 will work with a ton of shopping websites out there.
+The CardPointers Safari extension for iOS 15 will work with a ton of shopping websites out there.
 As you shop, the extension will notify you of which card to use for the best possible deal, and it can inform you of any special offers that are currently running.
 And if you're worried if your cards are included, don't!
 CardPointer supports over 3,000 cards from 600 banks, so what you have is likely covered.

+Another great all-in-one web solution is the Hyperweb Safari extension.
+Think of it as a Swiss Army Knife for Safari.
+You can block ads, trackers, disable cookies, manage dark mode for sites, open links in certain apps, and so much more.
+And if you know CSS and JavaScript, you can add custom scripts to any page to make your life easier.
+While you browse, Hyperweb can automatically suggest enhancements for you, and there are hundreds of other enhancements to pick from in the gallery.

+No matter how you use the web in Safari, Hyperweb will improve the experience.

-Your favorite iOS 15 Safari extension?
+Your favorite Safari extensions?

 These are some of the best Safari extensions that we've found so far, with full support for iOS 15.
-Did we miss any that you've seen?
-Let us know in the comments.
+Safari extensions are designed to make your web browsing on your best iPad or iPhone more efficient and streamlined.
+There are a good amount of apps with Safari extensions, but these are our favorites right now.

+Updated January 2022: Added Mapper for Safari, Noir, PiPifier, 1Blocker, and Hyperweb to the list.

 We may earn a commission for purchases using our links.
 Learn more.